 I first met Georgia when she was 15 years-old.
 She had undergone a fusion for adolescent scoliosis at another hospital.
-Her post-op pain was much worse than usual and nine months after the surgery she was in a lot of pain.
-Normally pain from a fusion such as hers is gone by a month after surgery.
-As I put my hand on her back it was clear that she had a deep wound infection.
-After taking her back to surgery a couple of times to clean up the infection I felt very satisfied I had solved her problem.
+Her post-op pain was much worse than usual and nine months after the surgery she was still experiencing severe pain.
+Normally, pain from a fusion such as hers is gone within a month.
+As I put my hand on her back, it was clear that she had a deep wound infection.
+After taking her back to surgery a couple of times to clean up the infection, I felt satisfied I had solved her problem.
 I had no idea about the rest of her story and that I would be a part of it 18 years later.
 Here is her story.

 This brilliant book (Back in Control) is a must read for anyone who lives with chronic pain, and for anyone whose life is affected by loving someone who has chronic pain.

 I have lived with severe, chronic back pain, since a failed back surgery eighteen years ago.
 When I was 14 years-old I underwent surgery to correct scoliosis.
 Hardware was place in my thoracic spine (T6 to T12).
 Within a few short weeks following the surgery, I began experiencing an unusual amount of pain.
 My spine surgeon, Dr. A told me that the pain that I was experiencing was normal and that it would get better.
 The pain didn’t get better, in fact it got worse.

 During the next eight months following my surgery, the pain became so intense that I couldn’t attend high school.
 Every time I returned to Dr. A to tell him how much pain I was in, he told me that the pain was not a function of the surgery; rather, I was a “chronic pain patient”.
 Operating under this assumption, I engaged in months of painful physical therapy, chiropractic treatments, and eventually I was referred to a chronic pain specialist, who put me on methadone to control my pain.